 Council's fox baiting program occurs during March-April and August-September each year and leashed dog walking in baited areas must be suspended.

-Next fox baiting: to be announced
+Next fox baiting: 7 August

 The end date incorporates a mandatory four-week exclusion period following cessation of baits being laid.
 The end date may vary, please refer to signs at reserves.

 Dogs are prohibited from entering all baited reserves for the duration of each program and exclusion period.

 Cats are permanently prohibited from these reserves which are Wildlife Protection Areas under the NSW Companion Animals Act (1998).

 The program is conducted in the following areas: